nthu-ga/aquarius-halos/README.md

 - [Cooper et al. (2010)](http://adsabs.harvard.edu/abs/2010MNRAS.406..744C) for the Aquarius models themselves (in addition to Pu et al.);
 - [Cooper et al. (2017)](https://ui.adsabs.harvard.edu/abs/2017MNRAS.469.1691C) for the most complete description of the STINGS particle tagging methodology;

-The Bullock & Johnston (2005) and Auriga data are avaialble elsewhere as described below.
+The Bullock & Johnston (2005) and Auriga data are available elsewhere as described below.

 ## Aquarius